Many people are aware of the essential elements of Individual Retirement Accounts:

 IRA withdrawals not subject to penalty

 If you are younger than 59½, there are a few circumstances in which you can make a withdrawal from an IRA account and not pay the 10% penalty.
 Of course, you’ll still have to pay the appropriate taxes.
-Here are some of the more popular penalty-free reasons.
+Here are some of the more commonly used penalty-free reasons.

 - Medical expenses: You won’t have to pay a 10% penalty for IRA dollars used to pay medical expenses that exceed 10% of your adjusted gross income.